- Website – www.intertops.eu

 You’ll want to keep in mind that Intertops charges a 10% fee if you don’t turn over your deposit at least 1 time before you request a cash out.

 Also important – the max you can cash out each week is $10,000.
-This is pretty good compared to other casinos.
+This is pretty good compared to other top online casinos.
 The downside is they say nothing about making exceptions for progressive jackpot winners or VIP customers.

 Promotions You Can Claim